 Data is inarguably the key to organizational innovation, providing immense opportunities to companies for making informed business decisions.
-But, while organizations adopt big data, they should also consider the dark side of big data.

 Big data has tremendous strength to transform businesses and their way of conducting business.
 Today, organizations are greedily finding ways to outshine in the ever-increasing competitive landscape; big data paves them a way to fulfill their aim.
 Big data, if analyzed appropriately, uncovers hidden patterns and informative insights that help businesses enhance their operational efficiency.
-If the sources are to be believed (and I see no reason why we shouldn’t), 53% of companies in America have adopted big data analytics to harness the power of big data.
+If the sources are to be believed (and I see no reason why we shouldn’t), 60% of American companies have adopted big data analytics to harness the power of big data.
 This statistic indicates that big data is reaching the mainstream.
 While we see that a majority of companies in America are harnessing big data, it is also vital that they consider big data’s potential to harm us.
 It might be hard for us to believe, but the reality is, there is a dark side of big data too.

 Internet users are a growing population.
 One of the benefits of the Internet is to provide convenience to its users.
 We use the Internet to browse, make an online payment, surf social media, and do much more.
 Every time we go online, we leave a trace.
 Our confidential information gets trapped in the digital space without us noticing.
 Moreover, in some corner of this digital world lie the ‘grifters,’ who are waiting lustily to steal our personal information.
 We would certainly not like to share our details.
 The more we spend time online, the more we get tricked to disclose our information.
 For instance, you could click on a ‘free coupons avail now’ call-to-action option and land on a fake website, and reveal your information that is sensitive, becoming a victim.